18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-Day 10: Queen Elizabeth National Park to Kibale Forest National Park.
+Day 10: Transfer to Kibale Forest National Park.

-After breakfast we take the long road to Kibale, where we overnight.
-The open country and water bird birding on route is excellent.
-If time allows, we will make an afternoon visit to the community run Bigodi Swamp, an excellent place to search for primates like Gray-cheeked Mangabey and Central African Red Colobus, and birds like Speckled Tinkerbird, Speckle-breasted Woodpecker, White-spotted Flufftail, Snowy-crowned Robin-Chat, Bocage’s Bushshrike, and Western Nicator.
+We shall take an early morning breakfast before we begin yet another journey via transferring to Kibale where we are meant to overnight.
+The open country and water birding is great along the route way.
+This afternoon, time permitting, we will turn up at Bigodi Swamp, which is a community-run site and an excellent location to look for the Gray-cheeked Mangabey and Central African Red Colobus, Speckled Tinkerbird, Speckle-breasted Woodpecker, White-spotted Flufftail, Snowy-crowned Robin-Chat, Bocage’s Bushshrike, and Western Nicator.
 Patches of papyrus support the incredibly shy White-winged Swamp Warbler.

 Destination: Kibale Forest National Park